-We have demonstrated that the presence of macroscopic dark matter in the early universe may lead to observable signatures in the CMB spectrum.
-Much work remains to be done to fully characterize those distortions.
-The full spectral distortion must be inferred numerically using the Boltzmann equation -- this includes so-called intermediate distortions (produced between the $\mu$ and $y$ eras), a more complete characterization of the distorted spectrum and continued contributions to the distortions post-recombination.
-Also, the temperature of the Macros post-recombination may remain much higher than that of the ambient medium for an extended period, implying the presence of hot relics that could be directly visible as an associated background radiation, or could heat the post-recombination universe.
+We have demonstrated that the presence of macroscopic DM in the early universe may lead to observable signatures in the CMB spectrum.
+To fully characterize these distortions, the full spectral distortion must be inferred numerically using the Boltzmann equation -- this includes so-called intermediate distortions, a more complete characterization of the distorted spectrum and continued contributions to the distortions post-recombination.
+Also, the temperature of Macros post-recombination may stay much higher compared to CMB for an extended period, implying the presence of hot relics that could be visible as an associated background radiation, or could heat the post-recombination universe.

 Other signatures can also be anticipated, such as correlations between CMB temperature anisotropies and spectral distortion anisotropies, the presence of heavy elements in the pre-recombination universe, and the continued production of these elements post-recombination and outside stars.
 The unexplored possibilities for observable consequences of standard model DM are yet rich.